SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 In the asset hierarchy, Cumulocity distinguishes between top-level groups and subgroups, so called sub-assets.

-Top-level groups are shown in the "Group" menu in the navigator at top-level.
-Sub-assets are used to further subdivide top-level groups.
+In the navigator, top-level groups are shown in the "Group" menu at top-level.
 Sub-assets are shown in the navigator under the top-level groups or in the "Sub-asset" tab of a particular group.

 ### Navigating assets

-Assets are shown in the "Groups" menu in the navigator.

-* At the top level the groups are displayed, indicated by a folder icon.

-* When expanding a group, all its children are shown.
-Children can include other groups or devices assigned to the group.

-Children are also shown in the tab "Sub-assets".

 ![image alt text](/guides/users-guide/image_5.png)